FAQ

 What are Public Records?

 The Public Records Act (Chapter 42.56 RCW) is a Washington State law that allows you to review government records.
 Public records include documents in all formats, whether electronic or paper, that relate to government operations or conduct.
-Public records request is processed in accordance with (Chapter 44-14 WAC).
+Public records requests are processed in accordance with (Chapter 44-14 WAC).

 How do I request Public Records?